-Pros: They simplify financial obligations and usually help save on interest.
+Pros: A debt consolidation loan simplifies financial obligations and usually helps save on interest.

-Cons: They don’t reduce your debt load and if you continue to use your credit cards after consolidating your debt, they can lead to more debt.
+Cons: A debt consolidation loan does not reduce your debt load and if you continue to use your credit cards after consolidating your debt, it can lead to more debt.

 A credit counsellor can help you combine unsecured debts into one affordable monthly payment.
 You will likely pay less interest.
-But you will repay 100 per cent of your debts over a period of up to 5 years.
+But you will repay 100% of your debts over a period of up to 5 years.
 Your required monthly payments are made to your credit counsellor who distributes the funds to your creditors until your debts are paid off in full.

-Pros: They give you a clear plan towards paying off your debt and help you save on interest charges.
+Pros: A DMP gives you a clear plan towards paying off your debt and helps you save on interest charges.

-Cons: You will have to pay all your debt back and exclude tax debt or payday loans.
+Cons: A DMP will have to pay all your debt back and excludes tax debt or payday loans.
 Creditors can also choose not to participate.
 And it could take a few years before your creditors accept the deal.

 A debt settlement program is different than debt consolidation.
 It allows you to group all your debts together without taking out a new loan.
 Many debt settlement companies offer similar services to non-profit credit counselling services that help you combine your loans without issuing new credit.
-However, many charge upfront fees and are not licensed to reduce your debt by renegotiating with your creditors, which only a Licensed Insolvency Trustee can do.
+However, many debt settlement companies charge upfront fees and are not licensed to reduce your debt by renegotiating with your creditors, which only a Licensed Insolvency Trustee can do.
 In a debt settlement program, you’ll likely pay back all your debt and a little bit more.

 Cons: The fees that you pay can vary from company to company and they aren’t legally binding on creditors.
 Creditors could still pursue debt repayment.

-Pros: You can reduce the amount of debts you pay and accelerate debt repayment.
+Pros: A consumer proposal can reduce the amount of debts you pay and accelerate debt repayment.
 It is legally binding on all creditors once accepted.

 Cons: Your credit rating will be temporarily affected when you file a consumer proposal.

-If you had $20,000 in unsecured debts (credit card, line of credit, payday loan debt), here is what your monthly payments and total loan charges would look like over 3 years (approximately).
+If you had $20,000 in unsecured debts (credit card, line of credit, payday loan debt), here is what your monthly payments and total loan charges would look like over approximately three years.

 |Debt repaid by individual||$723.05||$26,029.80|

-Compare the cost of different debt consolidation options based on your current debt levels by using our debt repayment calculator.
+Compare the cost of different debt consolidation options based on your current debt levels by using our repayment options calculator.

 The danger with debt consolidation is that if your credit isn’t strong, you will be more likely to turn to an alternative lender, such as quick online loans or even payday loans, whose interest rates are extraordinarily high.
 Did you know that the estimated interest rate on a payday loan is slightly less than 600% each year?